assist-iot/assist-iot-documentation/docs/source/verticals/self/resource_provisioning_enabler.rst

 ***************
 Installation
 ***************
 Enabler is provided as a Helm chart.
-Refer to specific deployment instructions.
+Refer to specific deployment instructions.a

 *********************
 Configuration options